Last updated on .

 Well

-Church of Saint Theodore
+Church of St. Theodore

-Near the entrance to the Derinkuyu Underground City is the Church of Saint Theodore.
+Near the entrance to the Derinkuyu Underground City is the Church of St. Theodore.
 It served the local Cappadocian Greek community of Derinkuyu, which was known in Greek as Malakopí (Μαλακοπή).
 The church was built under the permission of Sultan Abdülmecid I and opened on May 15, 1858.
 The architect was Kyriakos Papadopoulos.
 In Turkish, the church is known as the Church of the Grapes (Üzümlü Kilise) for its beautiful engravings of grapes.

-Church of Saint Theodore
+Church of St. Theodore

 Author